PF

 Instructions

-1. 1Combine the soy, mirin, brown sugar, sesame oil, garlic, ginger and coriander in a bowl.
-Add the steak; cover and refrigerate to marinade for 3 hours (or over night).
-Option: for a tender steak add Asian pear to the marinade see notes.
+1. 1Combine the soy sauce, mirin, brown sugar, sesame oil, minced garlic, grated ginger, and chopped cilantro in a bowl.
+Add the flank steak, cover, and refrigerate for at least 3 hours or overnight.
+(Optional: grate the Asian pear and add to the marinade for extra tenderness.)

 Nutrition — Per Serving